djdron/vortextracker/readme.txt

 - Spectre for help in debugging and wishes about ZX PT3-player.
 - Ivan Roshin for help in writing new ZX PT3-player.
 - Jecktor for addapting PT3-player sources to XAS.
+- HalfElf for using in xLook Far Manager plug-in.

 Thanks to musicians using VT II:
 Shiru Otaku